DerrickJFoster/DerrickJFoster.github.io/README.md

 My approach was to create a "character card" type page where you can get info on a character easily and accessibly.
 The demographic would be targeting people who don't have much knowledge on Marvel characters.

-My current problems are trying to populate the cards with character information and getting the search bar to function.
+My current problems are that the character cards on the right side overlow the page, I cannot get film titles to show up so i chose to do "how many films they've appeared in" and getting the search bar to function.

 <a href="https://derrickjfoster.github.io/">Info-Hero Home Page</a>